-The A-Bolt design features a three-lug, front-locking rifle-style bolt with a neat 60-degree throw, a free-floating, 22-inch rifled barrel, and a receiver that’s drilled and tapped to accept a scope.
+The New A-Bolt The A-Bolt design features a three-lug, front-locking rifle-style bolt with a neat 60-degree throw, a free-floating, 22-inch rifled barrel, and a receiver that’s drilled and tapped to accept a scope.
 The A-Bolt’s 12-gauge, right-hand rifling twist is the widely adaptable 1:28-inch, which is particularly well-suited for the high-velocity (1700 fps muzzle velocity and higher) slugs that rule the market today.
 The 7-pound gun features a detachable, two-shot metal box magazine that can be affixed to the hinged floorplate.

 In addition to the locking lugs on the bolt head, the A-Bolt features a large hook extractor that pulls the shell case against an ejector stud in the left rear of the receiver.
 Spring-loaded shell guides in two of the lugs help maintain the extractor’s grip.
 The front-locking bolt, like the rifle design, turns within a sleeve that remains stationary while the bolt rotates in and out of battery.
 The extractor is a slender, hook-like affair that rotates with the bolt head and is housed in a slot just above the bottom locking lug.
 Extraction is via inertia; a blade contacts the case rim through a slot in the bolt head as the bolt reaches the last half-inch of travel.

-The long ejection port inherent in bolt-action shotguns poses a problem when attempting to mount a shotgun-style scope on this gun.
+At the Range The long ejection port inherent in bolt-action shotguns poses a problem when attempting to mount a shotgun-style scope on this gun.
 Using two-piece bases (Weaver 47M for the front and Weaver 419 for the rear), the space between rings was too great to fit between the bells of a compact scope.
 In fact, the tube bodies of the Nikon SlugHunter scopes I regularly use were 1/8-inch too short.
 A search of the optics closet, however, found a Kahles American Hunter 2X-7X-36mm that complemented the gun nicely in medium-height Weaver Grand Slam rings.

 Using 3-inch Winchester Dual Bond 23/4-inch Remington Accu-Tip, 23/4-inch Hornady SSTs and 3-inch Lightfield Hybred Elite sabots for the 100-yard test provided a good idea of the gun’s accuracy potential.